m0nochr0me/shyysh/README.md

 ## Notes

+You may want to change default command key binding in `tmux.conf` to avoid conflicts when tmux session being run inside another.

 Validation in 'Connection Edit' frame is for informational purposes only - it will not disallow saving unexecutable profiles.